Max Frisch: As a dramatist

 The writer and literary scholar Adolf Muschg was on the Board of Trustees of the Max-Frisch-Archive between 1979 and 2010.

 The success of The Fire Raisers established Frisch as a world-class dramatist.
 It deals with a lower-middle-class man who is in the habit of giving shelter to vagrants who, despite clear warning signs to which he fails to react, burn down his house.
 Early sketches for the piece had been produced, in the wake of the communist take-over in Czechoslovakia, back in 1948, and had been published in his Tagebuch 1946–1949.
 A radio play based on the text had been transmitted in 1953 on Bavarian Radio (BR).
 Frisch's intention with the play was to shake the self-confidence of the audience that, faced with equivalent dangers, they would necessarily react with the necessary prudence.
 Swiss audiences simply understood the play as a warning against Communism, and the author felt correspondingly misunderstood.
 For the subsequent premier in West Germany he added a little sequel which was intended as a warning against Nazism, though this was later removed.

 A sketch for Frisch's next play, Andorra had also already appeared in the Tagebuch 1946–1949.
 Andorra deals with the power of preconceptions concerning fellow human beings.
-The principal character, Andri, is a youth who is assumed to be Jewish, rescued from the neighboring "Blackshirts" by his Andorran father, the Teacher.
-The boy therefore has to deal with antisemitic prejudice, and while growing up he has acquired traits which those around him regard as "typically Jewish".
+The principal character, Andri, is a youth who is assumed to be Jewish, rescued from the neighboring Blackshirts by his Andorran father, the Teacher.
+The boy therefore has to deal with antisemitic prejudice, and while growing up he has acquired traits that those around him regard as typically Jewish.
 There is also exploration of various associated individual hypocrisies that arise in the small fictional country where the action takes place.
-It later transpires that Andri is his father's real son and therefore not himself Jewish, although the townsfolk are too focused on their preconceptions to accept this.
+It later transpires that Andri is his father's real son and therefore not Jewish, although the townsfolk are too focused on their preconceptions to accept it.
 The themes of the play seem to have been particularly close to the author's heart: in the space of three years Frisch had written no fewer than five versions before, towards the end of 1961, it received its first performance.
 The play was a success both with the critics and commercially.
-It nevertheless attracted controversy, especially after it opened in the United States, from those who thought that it treated with unnecessary frivolity issues which were still extremely painful so soon after the Nazi Holocaust had been publicised in the west.
+It nevertheless attracted controversy, especially after it opened in the United States, from those who thought that it treated with unnecessary frivolity issues that were still extremely painful so soon after the Nazi Holocaust had been publicised in the west.
 Another criticism was that by presenting its theme as one of generalised human failings, the play somehow diminished the level of specifically German guilt for recent real-life atrocities.